bbauska/W3Cx-5of5/README.md

 7.  var numberOfGoodBalls;        // number of good balls in the set
 </pre>

-And here are the callback functions called when you use the input
+<h5>And here are the callback functions called when you use the input fields:</h5>
-fields:

 <pre>
 1.  function changeNbBalls(nb) {